 - 2 tsp sea salt

 - 4-5 red or yellow skinned potatoes scrubbed and quartered

 - 3-4 carrots peeled and chopped into 2 inch pieces

 - 2 cloves garlic crushed or minced

 - 2 T. flour gluten free flour, non-GMO cornstarch or arrowroot powder

 - Season meat thoroughly with salt and pepper.

-- In a hot large skillet, sear meat on both sides until a nice brown crust has formed.
+- In a hot large skillet, sear meat on both sides in a little oil until a nice brown crust has formed.

-- Then add garlic, oregano, and thyme evenly over the meat as well as 1/2 cup of beef stock or water..
+- Then add garlic, oregano, and thyme evenly over the meat.

 - After time has elapsed, remove roast, potatoes and carrots from crockpot and place on a platter to cool.
-You may need to add more salt and pepper at this point.
+You may need to add more salt and pepper at this point to the vegetables.

 - To make a gravy, strain your liquid still in the crockpot with a fine mesh strainer.
 Set strained liquid aside.

 - In a small saucepan, melt 2 T. butter over medium heat.